-- 1. Lift lever (1) to adjust fore and aft. - 2.
-Turn rotation friction handle (2) clockwise to increase friction and counterclockwise to decrease friction.
-The chair should always be operated with slight friction.
+- 1. Lift lever to adjust fore and aft. - Turn rotation friction handle clockwise to increase friction and counterclockwise to decrease friction.
+The chair should always be operated with slight friction. - Rotation lever for chair move chair slightly forward, then lift lever to rotate.
+The lever will rest in its detent when the seat is in its forward direction.

 Avoid potential injury or ejection of occupants.
-DO NOT stand while driving above engine idle speeds unless required for visibility, and make sure all passengers are seated and seats are in a locked/secured position when the boat is underway.
+DO NOT stand while driving above engine idle speeds, unless required for visibility, and make sure all passengers are seated and seats are in a locked/secured position when the boat is underway.